 Rabindranath Tagore: Education

 His traditional education began in Brighton, East Sussex, England, at a public school.
-In 1878, he went to England to become a barrister to fulfil his father's wish.
+In 1878, he went to England to become a barrister to fulfill his father's wish.
 He was not much interested in school learning and later also he joined University College in London to learn law but he dropped this and learned various works of Shakespeare on his own.
 He also learned the essence of English, Irish and Scottish literature and music; he returned to India and married Mrinalini Devi.

 Rabindranath Tagore: Established Shantiniketan

-His father bought a huge land for meditation and named it as Shantiniketan.
+His father bought a huge land for meditation and named it Shantiniketan.
 Debendranath Tagore founded an 'Ashram' in 1863.
 In 1901, Rabindranath Tagore established an open-air school.
-It was a prayer hall with marble flooring and was named as 'The Mandir'.
+It was a prayer hall with marble flooring and was named 'The Mandir'.
 It was also named 'Patha Bhavana' and started with only five students.
 Classes here were held under trees and followed the traditional Guru-Shishya method of teaching.
-This trend of teaching revival the ancient method of teaching which proved beneficial when compared with the modernised method.
+This trend of teaching revived the ancient method of teaching which proved beneficial when compared with the modernised method.
 Unfortunately, his wife and two children died and he left alone.
 At that time he was very disturbed.
-At the meantime, his works started growing and became more popular amongst the Bengali as well as foreign readers.
-In 1913, he gained recognition and was awarded the prestigious Nobel Prize in Literature and became Asia's first Nobel Laureate.
+In the meantime, his works started growing and became more popular amongst the Bengali as well as foreign readers.
+In 1913, he gained recognition and was awarded the prestigious Nobel Prize in Literature, and became Asia's first Nobel Laureate.
 Now, Shantiniketan is a famous University town in West Bengal.

 Let us tell you that Rabindranath Tagore envisioned a centre of learning which would have the best of both the east and the west.
 He established the Visva Bharati University in West Bengal.
 It consists of two campuses one at Shantiniketan and the other at Sriniketan.
-Sriniketan focuses on agriculture, adult education, village, cottage industries and handicrafts.
+Sriniketan focuses on agriculture, adult education, village, cottage industries, and handicrafts.